foliovision/fv-wordpress-flowplayer/readme.txt

 **Additional Technical information**

 * Plugin based on opensource version of Flowplayer 5.
-* Supported video formats are FLV, H.264, and MP4 ([read Flowplayer article](http://flowplayer.org/docs/#video-formats)).
+* Supported video formats are FLV, H.264, and MP4 ([read about HTML5 video formats](http://foliovision.com/wordpress/plugins/fv-wordpress-flowplayer/encoding)).
 Multiple videos can be displayed in one post or page.
 * Default options for all the embedded videos can be set in comprehensive administration menu.
 * In comparison with Wordpress Flowplayer plugin, there are several improvements: